 One of the best ways to learn is to sign up for free webinars.
 One of the first webinars I watched was co-hosted by Melyssa Griffin and Addi Ganley and it was a game changer.
 Both of these women are absolutely phenomenal and are CONSTANTLY offering incredible value FOR FREE.
 I’ve actually seen people question their paid courses because they’d already given out so much information for free, but believe me when I say these two are both incredibly intelligent women with a warehouse of know-how.

 Another great way to start making money is by making friends.
 Join those Facebook groups and starting building those relationships!
 Just don’t join so many that you get overwhelmed and can’t maintain consistency within them.
-Some of my favorites are: Blog Share Learn, Brave Entrepreneurs, and of course the groups I admin – Pinterest Pals and Entrepreneurs Embracing Temerity.
+Some of my favorites are: Boss Moms, BTOP, and of course the groups I admin – Pinterest Pals and Entrepreneurs and Bloggers in the Spotlight.
 While I encourage you to check out those groups, I also recommend you do a little hunting on your own, particularly once you have your niche established.
 Find groups that feel like a community to you, one where you want to hang around and get to know people.

 You have countless ways to build additional income streams online, but you’ll only do so if you stay out of your own way.
 You’ll hear time and time again that most bloggers quit within six months of starting.
 Don’t let that be you.
 Keep writing, keep building connections, and keep learning.

 If you want to speed up the process or you’re feeling stuck, don’t be afraid to invest in help.
-Whether it’s taking an e-course, hiring a Virtual Assistant, paying for your logo, or booking an efficiency strategist, investments will have to be made.
-I do not recommend dumping a huge pile of money into your business from the get-go, but you will need to invest if you want to see return.
+Whether it’s taking an e-course, hiring a Virtual Assistant, paying for your logo, or booking a blogging mentor, investments will have to be made.
+I do not recommend dumping a huge pile of money into your business from the get-go, but you will need to eventually invest if you want to see return.

 Take the time to flesh out your blog and develop a rapport with your audience before trying to sell.
 Along those same lines, don’t clutter up your page with ads and affiliate banners – chances are good you won’t be making a ton of money from those anyway.